 - Visit the Penticton sign on Munson Mountain (the views are incredible too!)

-- Go brewery hopping in Penticton – there are as many as six to choose from!
+- Go brewery hopping in Penticton – there are as many as seven to choose from!
 (Click for full brewery guide)

 - Walk Penticton’s Okanagan Lake promenade from the SS Sicamous to the Marina, via the iconic giant Peach, Kiwanis Walking Pier and the beautiful Ikeda Japanese Garden

 - Sleep under the stars at Okanagan Lake Provincial Park (reservations recommended)

 Still looking for things to do in Summerland?
 Read this post next: